-Firstly, let’s start with random active solicitation which collects feedback by inviting a random portion of your website visitors on arrival to the website to take a survey at the end of their visit.
+Firstly, let’s start with random active solicitation which collects feedback by inviting a random portion of your website customers on arrival to the website to take a survey at the end of their visit.
 This provides a representative sample which creates internal alignment and helps drive strategic decisions.

 The graphs below demonstrate this negative skew of results and relatively low participation rates using passive persistent engagement compared to active random solicitation.

 The final engagement method is targeted engagement which collects feedback by showing a survey invite to a specific audience based on behavioral criteria such as number of pages viewed or time on site.
 It is typically used to optimize sections of a website or a particular site feature.
-As an example, by triggering a survey to collect feedback from visitors who visited only the support section of your site, you can understand how effectively your online support tools are meeting visitors’ needs and how you can optimize those resources.
+As an example, by triggering a survey to collect feedback from customers who visited only the support section of your site, you can understand how effectively your online support tools are meeting customers’ needs and how you can optimize those resources.

 It is important to understand that not all engagement methods are equal.
 The method or methods you choose to adopt as part of your customer experience program will ultimately impact the type of data you collect (representative to individual) and how it can be used (strategic to tactical).